-Research suggests that children are better off if they are able to maintain some level of contact with their parents,237 and that collaboration between the parents and the foster parents is best for the child.238 Others envision a system where services are provided to the whole family, not
+Research suggests that children are better off if they are able to maintain some level of contact with their parents, and that collaboration between the parents and the foster parents is best for the child.
+Others envision a system where services are provided to the whole family, not

-- (a) Trainers should agree upon each professional's decision-making role. - (b) Training sessions should occur prior to entry into service. - (c) Training should follow guidelines formulated for each role. - (d) Training should be locally based. - (e) Training should include GALS, CASA, and all who appear on behalf of the children, parents, and social service agencies. - (f) Training should explain the rationale for public law governing child protection agency. - (g) Training should include discussions of successful categories; should describe expectations. - (h) Professionals should share knowledge of gaps during training sessions. - (i) Training should focus on interpersonal and organizational communication, team building, and intersystem problem solving.
+- 235. See Knepper & Barton, supra note 215, at 526 (describing cross-training and multidisciplinary training as "an effective tool for reducing role ambiguity among decision makers in the child protection process").
+Knepper and Barton discuss nine criteria that should be met in cross-training.
+The nine criteria are: - (a) Trainers should agree upon each professional's decision-making role. - (b) Training sessions should occur prior to entry into service. - (c) Training should follow guidelines formulated for each role. - (d) Training should be locally based. - (e) Training should include GALS, CASA, and all who appear on behalf of the children, parents, and social service agencies. - (f) Training should explain the rationale for public law governing child protection agency. - (g) Training should include discussions of successful categories; should describe expectations. - (h) Professionals should share knowledge of gaps during training sessions. - (i) Training should focus on interpersonal and organizational communication, team building, and intersystem problem solving.

 - 236. See Margaret Beyer, Too Little, Too Late: Designing Family Support to Succeed, 22 N.Y.U.
-REV. L. & Soc.
-CHANGE 311, 329 (1996) (supporting substance abusing parents to maintain the needs of the children with help of an interagency approach for family preservation). - 237.
+Rev. L. & Soc.
+Change 311, 329 (1996) (supporting substance abusing parents to maintain the needs of the children with help of an interagency approach for family preservation). - 237.
 See Kates et al., supra note 117, at 588 (suggesting the necessity to involve parents in child's daily life). - 238.
 See id. (stating that collaboration between biological and foster parents is helpful for the child).